Oghma-Infinium/Vagabond/Documentation/GAMEPLAY.md

 ### Perk Tweaks

 - Block tree is almost completely overhauled.
 It includes custom-made timed block mechanic similar to [Valhalla Combat](https://www.nexusmods.com/skyrimspecialedition/mods/64741) with various perks to boost its effectiveness.
+  - It is highly recommended to take the first perk in block tree.
+- Sneak Tree has custom-made perfect dodge perks, so it is recommended to invest some skill points in to sneak even if you don't plan on playing a stealth build.
+  - Note that the exact timing to trigger perfect dodge is not consistent across different enemy attacks.
+You'll have to learn the timing for eatch individual attack, or just hope it accidentally triggers.

 ### Race Tweaks